Elsapro/wikijs/employment/interview-questions.md

 ## Other

-* What is a weakness and a limitations
+* What is a weakness and a limitation?
-* What Regrets to you have from your past job.
+* What regrets do you have from your past job?
-* What don't you like about my style of interview
+* What don't you like about my style of interview?
-* What type of leadership style do you have
+* What type of leadership style do you have?
-* Is there such a think as Job Security
+* Is there such a think as Job Security?
-* What did you like most and least about your last job
+* What did you like most and least about your last job?
 * Describe a disagreement you had with your last boss.
-* If you were a tree what kind of tree would you be
+* If you were a tree what kind of tree would you be?
 * This job requires a lot of flexibility.
 What are you inflexible about?

 # QUESTIONS YOU SHOULD ASK